IntelliJ IDEA 2024.3 Help

 Line profiler hints appear on opening a snapshot

-If you want to drill-down and see what's inside a labeled method, clicking the hint will take you to the method declaration, where you can inspect the implementation for particular lines causing slowness.
+If you want to drill-down and see what's inside a labeled method, clicking the hint will take you to the method declaration, where you can inspect the particular lines causing slowness.

 Method implementation marked with runtime labels